-So, it’s recommended to use logins with biometric technology.
-With this, no matter who has a user's access codes, if their face or fingerprint doesn’t match your records, you will have nothing to worry about.
+So, it's recommended to use logins with biometric technology.
+With this, no matter who has a user's access codes, you will have nothing to worry about if their face or fingerprint doesn't match your records.

 4) Know your customer:

-When you know perfectly who your user, client or worker is, many headaches disappear.
-In addition, you’ll have more time and resources at your disposal that can be invested in further product development.
+Many headaches disappear when you ideally know who your user, client, or worker is.
+In addition, you'll have more time and resources at your disposal that can be invested in further product development.

-Although it may sound very cliché, one of the main actions is to ensure that the people who work with you, or potential new customers who will use your products, are really trustworthy people.
-That’s why it’s important to verify their criminal record, check that their phone number or email doesn’t pose a risk of fraud and if their IP and GPS location match.
+Although it may sound very cliché, one of the main actions is ensuring that the people who work with you, or potential new customers who will use your products, are trustworthy.
+That's why it's essential to verify their criminal record, check that their phone number or email doesn't pose a risk of fraud and if their IP and GPS location match.

 "My message to companies that think they haven't been targeted by fraud or hackers is: You're not looking hard enough" – James Snook.